KamalSuhail/Github-Profile/README.md

 # 💫 About Me:
-Motivated IT student seeking an entry-level position, with a passion for learning and staying updated on emerging technologies.
-Dedicated to continuously expanding my skill set and applying my knowledge ina practical, real-world environment.
-Eager to contribute to innovative projects and grow within a dynamic organization. <br>
+IT Graduate🎓 | Aspiring Software Developer🚀

+💻 Enthusiastic IT professional with a strong foundation in web development and programming, specializing in HTML, CSS, JavaScript, Bootstrap framework and Java.
+Proficient in building 🌐 responsive and user-friendly web applications, with hands-on experience in developing real-world projects during internships and academic pursuits.

+✨ Key Highlights:

+📜 Published Work: Final-year project featured in IEEE Paper Publications.<br>
+🔧 Practical Experience: Completed an internship, developing a website for Innobyte Services using cutting-edge web technologies.<br>
+🌟 Passionate about staying updated on emerging technologies and eager to apply knowledge in innovative and dynamic environments.<br>
+⚡ Committed to contributing to impactful projects, enhancing technical expertise, and growing with a forward-thinking organization. <br>

 ## 🌐 Socials: